stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 ---
 layout: post
-title:  My craziest bug in web development (and the funniest one)
+title:  My craziest bug
 date:   2014-09-29
 categories: technical
 ---

+Jan 14th 2014, I wrote the very first line of code in my life on <a href="http://www.codeacademy.com" target="_blank">Codeacademy</a>.
+A week after that, I spent almost 3 hours in conference room explaining to Ali, then my boss, why I no longer wanted to be a sales and decided to learn programming.

+Apr 8th 2014, I found <a href="http://http://www.quora.com/Jesse-Farmer" target="_blank">Jesse Farmer</a>on<a href="http://http://www.quora.com/Jesse-Farmer" target="_blank">Quora</a>; I sent him an email inviting him for coffee, hoping he would teach me how to code.

-I started learning how to program on Jan 14th, 2014 and have never written a single line of code before that.
-I met Jesse Farmer in May, and joined his workshops when he was just starting his venture <a href="http://codeunion.io" target="_blank">CodeUnion</a>, a unique learning platform for web development and software engineering.
-Of all the black magic in programming, one of the most important lessons I've learned is <a href="http://blog.codeunion.io/2014/09/03/teaching-novices-how-to-debug-code/" target="_blank">how to debug my code</a>, since Jesse have stressed the importance of this skill time after time.
-Today I want to tell you one of the craziest story along my journey.
+May 13th 2014, I drove up to <a href="http://en.wikipedia.org/wiki/San_Francisco" target="_blank">San Francisco</a> from <a href="http://en.wikipedia.org/wiki/San_Jose,_California" target="_blank">San Jose</a> to have lunch with Jesse.
+Since then I became one of the first students in his new venture <a href="http://codeunion.io" target="_blank">CodeUnion</a>, a new way of learning web development and software engineering.

+Of all the things I learned with CodeUnion, one of the most important lessons is <a href="http://blog.codeunion.io/2014/09/03/teaching-novices-how-to-debug-code/" target="_blank">how to debug my code</a>, since Jesse has stressed the importance of this skill time after time.
+Today I want to tell you a crazy story along my journey.

-I was building a website called <a href="http://couchfoodie.io" target="_blank">Couchfoodie</a>, a platform that allows people to socialize with cooking.
-One of the features allows user to upload photos of their food to display on the site.
+I was building <a href="http://couchfoodie.io" target="_blank">Couchfoodie.io</a>, a platform that allows people to socialize with cooking.
+One important feature allows user to upload photos of their food to display on the site.
 It’s built with Ruby on Rails, using Amazon S3 for photo storage; carrierwave, sidekiq and Redis-To-Go for photo processing.
 I used Heroku for hosting, with one web dyno and one worker dyno.

-Two days ago I started to test photo uploading feature on my iphone5 by browsing the site with iOS Safari and found a problem where the server always times out with photo upload:
+Two days ago I started testing photo upload on my iphone5 by browsing the site with iOS Safari, I noticed that the server consistently times out when uploading:

 <img src="https://s3-us-west-1.amazonaws.com/stephensxu.github.io/my_craziest_bug/error.jpg" height="300" width="170" alt="">